hasancannes/GDZ-ELECTRIC-COMPETITON---OPTUNA-FEATURE-SELECTION/README.md

-# EDA-FEATURE ENGINEERING AND OPTUNA FOR GDZ COMPETITON
+# GDZ COMPETITON
+## Trying to predict how many calls are getting, caused by the electricity outage.
 - EXPLORATORY DATA ANALYSIS
 - FEATURE SELECTION WITH KBEST
 - OPTUNA WITH LGBM